wp-plugins/phphtmllib/ReadMe.txt

 The [phpHtmlLib page](http://michaelwalsh.org/wordpress/wordpress-plugins/phphtmllib/) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 2.6.8 =
+* Resolved a number of PHP Strict Standard notices resulting from calling non-static functions statically and/or mismatched method signatures between parent and child classes.

 = 2.6.7 =
 * Fixed spacing issues with radio buttons and check boxes.